 L-arginine is safe for most people when either taken in capsules, powder, administered in a shot, or applied to the skin in appropriate doses.

-In clinical settings l-arginine has been trialed safely with only minor side effects, and has been proven to be beneficial in those who need it for medical reasons (in which case consult with your doctor first), OR for those who are doing a lot of physical activity and are looking to get into shape, cut fat, and build muscle.
+In clinical settings, l-arginine has been trialed safely with only minor side effects, and has been proven to be beneficial in those who need it for medical reasons (in which case consult with your doctor first), OR for those who are doing a lot of physical activity and are looking to get into shape, cut fat, and build muscle.

 Possible side effects may include:-

 Bloating, diarrhea, gout, allergies, inflammation of airways, asthma may worsen, may interact with medications that lower blood pressure.
+Always consult with your doctor before use or if you have any of these side effects.
+These supplements are not intended to treat illness or disease.